lifthrasiir/roadroller/README.md

 * Level 2 runs a thorough search with about 300 sets of parameters and takes about a minute or two.
 This is best useful for the release build and you would like to save best parameters for later uses.

-While not strictly required, `Packer.optimize` in the API strongly recommends the use of `arrayBufferPool` in the options object.
+While not strictly required, `Packer.optimize` in the API strongly recommends the use of `resourcePool` in the options object.
 Otherwise the optimization can run slower especially with larger memory.
-The pool can be created via `new ArrayBufferPool()`.
+The pool can be created via `new ResourcePool()`.

 ### Advanced Configuration